CruzZFire/ARC_Django_MS4/README.md

 ## Credits

-All the ideas, materials displayed, database entry and all the site designs belong to Ángel González.
+All the ideas, materials displayed, database entry, AWS Storage and all the site designs belong to Ángel González.

 ### Images
 [*Canva.com*](https://www.canva.com/)